Supplier Diversity Policy

 All Board contracts will contain a written statement by the vendor confirming its commitment to equal opportunity in employment and contracting and the fair inclusion of minorities and women in its workforce.
 Board contracts whose annual value is expected to exceed $100,000 will contain a written statement whereby the contractor confirms its commitment to equal opportunity in employment and contracting and the fair inclusion of minorities and women in its workforce, agrees to provide documentation of the good faith effort it has made in support of this commitment, and agrees to include the Board's model language in major subcontracts.

-Consistent with section 342 of the Dodd-Frank Act, the OD&I, in consultation with the Board’s Procurement Function (Procurement) and the Legal Division (Legal), has adopted a model written statement (model statement) regarding these matters to be included in purchase orders and contracts.
-Nonsubstantive variations of the model statement, and substantive changes to the model language that are requested by a prospective contractor that has fewer than 50 employees, may be negotiated without further review or consultation from the OD&I. All other substantive changes proposed by a subject contractor must be reviewed by the OD&I in consultation with Legal and Procurement prior to contract award.
+Consistent with section 342 of the Dodd-Frank Act, the OD&I, in consultation with Procurement and the Board's Legal Division (Legal), has adopted a model written statement (model statement) regarding these matters to be included in purchase orders and contracts.
+Nonsubstantive variations of the model statement, and substantive changes to the model language that are requested by a prospective contractor that has fewer than 50 employees, may be negotiated without further review or consultation from the OD&I. All other substantive changes proposed by a subject contractor must be reviewed by the OD&I in consultation with Procurement and Legal prior to contract award.
 In cases where substantive revisions to the model language are permitted, the OD&I will document the reasons for the authorization.

 Acquisitions must not be intentionally or artificially divided to avoid inclusion of the model statement in the contract.
 In the event that a contract does not initially meet the threshold for inclusion of the model statement, but is later amended to exceed $100,000 annually, the maximum possible effort will be made to include the model statement upon or after such amendment.
 If, for legitimate business reasons, a vendor holds several contracts with the Board that do not individually exceed $100,000 annually, but that do so when taken in the aggregate, the OD&I will request the contractor's affirmation of the substance of the model statement.